jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 ## 2. Salary
-### Task: predict the amount of professors annual salary in university
+### Task: prediction of the amount of professors annual salary in university
 ### Features
 1. TODO: add what features are used.